Waikato/meka/README.md

 * The Evaluation framework has been heavily reworked

 	- Evaluation output has been improved, as much in the code as the visual text output (now prettier!).
+	- Macro and Micro Precision and Recall are added as evaluation metrics
 	- AUPRC and AUROC are added as evaluation metrics
 	- AUPRC and AUROC can be visualised with the 'Show ...' options under the right-click menu of the History panel.
 	- Objects like `doubles[]` can be stored in `Results`, rather than just `Strings` and `Doubles`.